SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/android-cloud-sensor-app.md

 The **Cumulocity IoT Sensor App** is a smartphone application which sends sensor measurements to the Cumulocity IoT platform.
 With the app it is also possible to connect a Texas Instruments (TI) Sensor Tag device over bluetooth and send the measurements to Cumulocity.
 Commands can also be sent from Cumulocity to the smartphone.

->**Info**: The TI Sensor Tag is a low energy wireless device manufactured by Texas Instruments © [http://www.ti.com/](http://www.ti.com/).
+>**Info:** The TI Sensor Tag is a low energy wireless device manufactured by Texas Instruments © [http://www.ti.com/](http://www.ti.com/).

 The Sensor App requires a smartphone with Android version 5.0 (or higher) or iOS version 11.0 (or higher).

 ### Installing the Sensor App